jeromerony/distorch/README.md

 Here, we provide an implementation of these metrics that leverages CUDA, managing to be faster or on-par with other libraries.
 The goal of our implementation is 3-fold:
-- be fast on GPU for 3D volumes
+- be fast on GPU for 3D volumes;
-- be easy to install, minimizing the amount of dependencies
+- be easy to install, minimizing the amount of dependencies;
-- be easy to inspect
+- be easy to inspect.

 Additional care is taken to provide accurate results, although the ASSD metric is currently not evaluated correctly by any library, including ours.
 More details in [CORRECTNESS.md](CORRECTNESS.md).

 Our implementation is particularly fast on GPU, especially for small objects, such as the WMH 1.0 dataset.